 Protecting Your Portfolio from Inflation

-Higher interest and inflation rates can hurt the ability of fixed income investors to finance their retirement.
-Bonds and other fixed-income instruments lose value when interest rates go up and gain value when interest rate come down.
+Higher interest and inflation rates can hurt the ability of fixed-income investors to finance their retirement.
+Bonds and other fixed-income instruments lose value when interest rates go up and gain value when interest rates come down.

 However, the prospects for higher inflation are still present.
 So, in this article, I would like to discuss several asset classes that are popular among individual investors.
 I will explain see how they perform in the environment of rising inflation.

 Cash is by far one of the worst vehicles to offer protection against inflation.
 Money automatically loses purchasing power with the rise of inflation.
 Roughly speaking, if this year’s inflation is 3%, $100 worth of goods and services will be worth $103 in a year from now.
 Therefore, someone who kept cash in the checking account or at home will need extra $3 to buy the same goods and services he could buy for $100 a year ago.

 A better way to protect from inflation, while not ideal, is using saving accounts and CDs.
 Some online banks and credit unions offer rates above 1%.
 This rate is still less than the CPI but at least preserves some of the purchasing power.